 Name of Partner / Partnership Purpose Mayor / Rector Forum A partnership with the University of Stellenbosch to ensure aligned development planning and that the municipality draws from the university's expertise and resources.
 Memorandum of Cooperation between the Stellenbosch Municipality and Stellenbosch University (SU) Cooperation in terms of closed circuit television in the interest of the security of the town and the campus with a view to a crime-free university town.
 Landfill Monitoring Committee A partnership with the Devon Valley residents, whereby residents monitor the Stellenbosch landfill site.
 IMESA (Institute for Municipal Engineers South Africa) A partnership with IMESA aimed at strengthening knowledge and capacity related to municipal infrastructure and service delivery.
 Integrated Development Committee (IPC) A partnership with the university and other stakeholders aimed at exploring spatial and urban planning possibilities for Stellenbosch to meet the needs of the municipality and university.
 Department Social Development, DCAS, Cape Winelands District Municipality Joint implementation of programmes focussing on common issues within WC024.
 SALGA Municipal Benchmarking Initiative A partnership aimed at improving efficiency and effectiveness through comparative process benchmarking, peer-to-peer operational knowledge sharing and iterative performance improvements.
+Stellenbosch River Collaborative A partnership was formed between various role players to improve the water quality in the Eerste River catchment, with the focus on the Plankenbrug river.
 Bergriver Improvement Programme A partnership was formed to improve the quality of the storm water run-off from the Langrug Informal Settlement.
 The project entails the implementation of biomimicry, waste recycling and a Sustainable Urban Drainage lab.
 LTAB A partnership was formed between political leaders to discuss Land Transport-related matters that affect transport in the area.
 Transport Working Group A Transport Working Group was established to discuss transport related matters that affect Stellenbosch, including all relevant governmental institutions and other role players.
 IPC The Integrated Planning Committee is a working group between the City of Cape Town, Stellenbosch, Saldanha, Overstrand, Theewaterskloof, and Drakenstein Municipality that discuss all transport related matters to effectively promote regional planning NMT Working Group A working group that discusses all Non-Motorised Transport matters in the Stellenbosch area.
 The group consist of NMT users, officials, representatives from the university and the disabled fraternity.
 Drought Steering Committee This is a committee consisting of a panel of roll players in the drought intervention plan including consultants to discuss, plan, manage and action the Drought Intervention strategies that culminated from various source documents including WCWDM strategies, WSDP, Audit Reports and various Master Plans and processes.
 It also oversees the SCM and construction phase of the plans.
 GreenCape The GreenCape partnership represents a cooperation with the province's 110% green initiatives, focussing on alternative waste management initiatives and energy efficiency.
 CSIR A partnership aimed at multidisciplinary research and development by supporting innovation in Stellenbosch.
 Genius of Space This initiative developed from, and forms part of the Western Cape 110% Green Initiative.
 The Biomimicry Genius of Space project is a registered flagship project of 110% Green.
 This initiative combines two priorities of the Western Cape Government - the Berg River and the Green Economy - to find an innovative solution to water pollution in the Berg River.
-General Municipal Partnerships.
-District Intergovernmental Structu res District Coordinating Forum This forum meets quarterly and seeks to promote and facilitate intergovernmental relations between the district municipality and the local municipalities in the district.
-The Stellenbosch Municipality participates in this forum and the Cape Winelands District Municipal Managers Forum and benefits immensely from this involvement by being exposed to good practises in other municipalities and strengthening the relationship with
+Municipal Partnerships.